Team-Rainbow-Hash/seetf-2022-writeups/crypto/🧑‍🎓 Close Enough/🧑‍🎓 Close Enough.md

 p,q= FermatFactors(n)
 ```

-Note that since we are working with large numbers in Python, we need to use the Decimal library to carry out operations such as square rooting or we will get `OverflowError: int too large to convert to float`.
+Note: Since we are working with large numbers in Python, we need to use the Decimal library to carry out operations such as square rooting or we will get `OverflowError: int too large to convert to float`.

 Now, with p and q, we can now find φ(n), which is equal to (p-q)(q-1).
 ```py